Ground Beef Bulgogi Bowls

 Here are a few of my favorite ways to serve these delicious ground beef bulgogi bowls:

 • Over rice.
 As the recipe suggests, this dish tastes great with a big ol’ bowl of brown rice.
 If you’re looking for a low-carb option, try opting for some cauliflower rice.
-You could also jazz things up with some healthy fried rice.
+You could also jazz things up with some healthy fried rice, quinoa, or greens.

 • With a side salad.
-The flavors in this Asian Kale Salad with Edamame and Avocado compliment the ground beef bulgogi perfectly.
+The flavors in this Asian Kale Salad with Edamame and Avocado complement the ground beef bulgogi perfectly.
 Pair them together for an extra dose of veggies!

 • Alongside a few spring rolls.
 Vegetable spring rolls are the perfect side dish to pair with these delicious beef bulgogi bowls.
 They are perfect as an appetizer or as a healthy side dish.